Amy Poehler: Directorial debut and other work

-Work as an Executive producer
+Work as an executive producer

 In March 2017, NBC ordered to series a Poehler-produced crafting series, then-titled The Handmade Project.
-The show, retitled Making It, debuted on NBC in July 2018 with Poehler and her Parks and Recreation co-star Nick Offerman as co-hosts.
+The show, retitled Making It, debuted on NBC on July 31, 2018, with Poehler and her Parks and Recreation co-star Nick Offerman as co-hosts.
 The debut episode tied for the highest-rated premiere of summer 2018 and earned Poehler and Offerman a Primetime Emmy Nomination for Outstanding Host for a Reality or Competition Program.
 The show returned for a second season which aired in December 2019.
 NBC has picked up Making It for a third season.

 Poehler, along with Natasha Lyonne and Leslye Headland, created and executive produced the comedy-drama series Russian Doll for Netflix.
 The series premiered on February 1, 2019.
 The genesis of the series started seven years earlier after Poehler remarked Lyonne was always "the oldest girl in the world."
 Poehler and Lyonne liked the idea of a female character being many things at once but joked the only way to have a female character that complex would be to re-do the part repeatedly.
 The idea evolved into the series where Lyonne's character dies repeatedly on her 36th birthday.
 Poehler, Lyonne, and Headland put together an all-female team of writers and directors.
 The series debuted on Netflix with a 100% fresh rating on the ratings aggregate website Rotten Tomatoes.
 As of December 28, 2020, the rating remained at 97%.

 In June 2016, BBC America announced it is developing a scripted series called Zero Motivation.
 The project is being executive produced by Brooke Posch and Poehler.
 Poehler is an executive producer on the upcoming series Three Busy Debras, a comedy series being produced for Adult Swim that stars Mitra Jouhari, Alyssa Stonoha, and Sandy Honig.
 In addition to serving as an executive producer, Poehler also provides the voices for two main characters in the series Duncanville, which premiered on Fox on February 16, 2020.

 Podcast

 Poehler's weekly scripted podcast series, Say More with Dr?
 Sheila, was released on September 21, 2023.
-In 2025 it was announced that she would be starting her own new podcast entitled Good Hang with Amy Poehler.
-The episodes feature lowkey interviews with Poehler's comedy friends.
+On February 10, 2025, it was announced that she would be starting her own new podcast entitled Good Hang with Amy Poehler.
+It premiered on March 18, 2025, and is produced by Spotify's The Ringer and Poehler's Paper Kite Productions.
+The episodes feature lowkey interviews with Poehler's comedy friends. and was the inaugural winner of best podcast in the 2026 Golden Globe Awards.